Wico Joysticks are now up for repair.

 Using the rotary tool buffing compound and buffing wheels produced some rather good results in terms of cleaning up the metal on this Wico Joystick.
 Although it didn’t get into some of the deeper rusted parts at least it removed a lot of the surface rust to give it its original finish and shine.
 As a note you can use the buffing technique on the leaf-spring switches if there is surface rust all over them.

 This tends to happen if a Wico joystick was stored on its side for a number of years instead of standing tall on its base.
-Over time it warps the base grommet loosing its memory.
-It doesn’t overly affect game play as it’s still easy to handle.
+Over time it warps the base grommet losing its memory.
+It doesn’t overly affect gameplay as it’s still easy to handle.
 It just looks bad.
 We’ve tried Fedron and Citrus based roller rejuvenation to attempt to get the plastics flexible enough to remember again.
 But basic attempts are unsuccessful.